 - Remove cookie dough from the fridge and scoop out the cookies in 2 tablespoon increments (I used an ice cream scoop), roll into a ball and then dip your fingers into a bowl of warm water and continue to roll (this makes them crinkle up).

-- Next roll the balls in the granulated Erythritol and then flatten to ½" thick, 2" diameter.
+- Next roll the balls in the granulated sweetener and then flatten to ½" thick, 2" diameter.

 - Place on cookie sheet lined with parchment, 2 inches apart.
-6 cookies per baking sheet, so you will need to do 2-3 batches. (optional - sprinkle tops of cookies with granular erythritol)
+6 cookies per baking sheet, so you will need to do 2-3 batches. (optional - sprinkle tops of cookies with granular sweetener)

 - ** Important Step** Place the cookie sheet with cookies in the fridge for 15 minutes before placing it in the oven.